Loss of Evidence in a Criminal Case – Any Relief?

 The duty to retain evidence is distinguishable from the duty to disclose.
 In Trombetta, supra, for example, the police did not preserve the breath sample of a DUI driver.
 The defendant argued that the state had a duty to retain the sample.
 The court, however, found that the officers were acting in good faith and according to normal procedures in not retaining the sample.
 The court implied that it must see evidence of bad faith by the police in failing to retain the evidence, i.e., destroying it when they know of its exculpatory value, for the court to dismiss the case.

 Youngblood, supra, went further.
 It was a sexual assault case.
 In Youngblood, the state had failed to maintain fluid samples from the victim’s clothing and body.
 Unlike in Trombetta where the breath sample was destroyed after testing was complete, in Youngblood the fluid samples were destroyed before testing was done.
-Moreover, by the time the police tried to test the victims clothing, they could not because the clothing had seen improperly refrigerated.
+Moreover, by the time the police tried to test the victims clothing, they could not because the clothing had been improperly refrigerated.

 In other words, if the evidence is only “potentially exculpatory,” a defendant must show bad faith by the police to have the court dismiss a case.
 On the other hand, if evidence is destroyed or lost after its exculpatory value was apparent (obvious and clear, also sometimes referred to as “apparently exculpatory”), and the evidence is of such a nature that the defendant cannot obtain comparable evidence by other reasonable means, the defendant should be entitled to relief regardless of how or why it was lost or destroyed.

 A few months after this, the Defense produced an affidavit from a Technical Sergeant (TSgt) who was the dormitory leader and who had shown the video to the law enforcement agents.
-T he affidavit explained that the video system was functioning at the time of the encounter, and the TSgt later testified from memory that “portions of the video . . . contradicted [the alleged victim’s] previous statements in at least three respects.”
+The affidavit explained that the video system was functioning at the time of the encounter, and the TSgt later testified from memory that “portions of the video . . . contradicted [the alleged victim’s] previous statements in at least three respects.”

-On the basis of this testimony, the military judge concluded that alleged victim’s credibility “was an issue of central importance in the court-martial” and there was no comparable substitute to the video.
+On the basis of this testimony, the judge concluded that alleged victim’s credibility “was an issue of central importance in the court-martial” and there was no comparable substitute to the video.
 Though finding that the prosecution did not act in bad faith in failing to preserve the video, the judge dismissed the charges with prejudice, finding that the defendant would be denied a fair trial without the video.

 A few reminders when litigating these types of issues:

-• The investigator’s knowledge at the time of the destruction the evidence is relevant to the analysis of whether the destruction was a violation of due process.
+• The investigator’s knowledge at the time of the destruction of the evidence is relevant to the analysis of whether the destruction was a violation of due process.
 When the police know evidence is exculpatory, destruction of the evidence is a due process violation even if the police did not act in bad faith when destroying the evidence.

 • The prosecution (including law enforcement) has a duty to preserve the apparently exculpatory evidence, even the evidence is in the possession of a third party, and it is irrelevant whether the prosecution affirmatively caused or passively allowed the destruction of the evidence.